Who said History has to be boring?

 I was born and raised on the island of St.Kitts.
 It is a part of the twin island federation of St. Christopher and Nevis.
 Both islands were originally named by the native Kalinago people.
 St.Kitts is Liamuaga “Fertile Land” and Nevis Oualie or Oualichi “Land of Beautiful Waters”.
 I think the islands should return to their original names.

-My family roots run very deep in both island.
+My family roots run very deep in both islands.
 I can trace my ancestry on the islands all the way back to two of my African born ancestors.

 I was curious as to my background and did an Ancestry DNA test.
 I’m 92% West African and 8% European.
 With the strangest outcome is my being 1% Albanian (How Sway??) !!!
-Click here to see the see my results.
+Below are my results.

 So now you know my DNA breakdown; let’s dissect it a bit.
-My highest percentage of DNA match comes from Nigeria at 23%.
+My highest percentage of DNA match comes from Benin/Togo at 24% and Nigeria also at 24%.
 What blew my mind was my matching with SIX different 4th cousins and one 3rd cousin 1x removed who are Nigerians, straight from the continent.
 They all have no ancestry in the Americas or the Caribbean.
 So what does that mean?
-Did I find a direct link to my African-born ancestor?
+Did I find a direct link to my African-born ancestors?
 The cousins have not been very forthcoming the most I’ve gotten so far was 4 were Igbo and 3 were Youroba.

 Continue with me on this journey where I spill the tea on BOTH sides of my ancestry.
 Yes the enslaved and the slavers.
 I have some shocking, juicy and sometimes downright chilling accounts.
 I’ll put links to maps, wills, court cases, census data, and letters all with an attempt to see the inner workings of my family’s history and linage.